mikgroup/mdd_mri/README.md

 # Untrained Modified Deep Decoder for Joint Denoising and Parallel Imaging Reconstruction

-This is the public GitHub repository for ISMRM 2020 Conference submission 3585, which can be found [here](https://cds.ismrm.org/protected/20MPresentations/abstracts/3585.html).
+This is the public GitHub repository for ISMRM 2020 Conference submission 3585, which can be found [here](https://submissions2.mirasmart.com/ISMRM2020/ViewSubmission.aspx?sbmID=134&validate=false).

+Contact: Sukrit Arora (sukrit.arora@berkeley.edu)

 ## Synopsis